haripen/KneeExt-Elastic/README.md

 INPUT

-Properties of the system, defining anthropometry, force-velocity relation, activation dynamics, force-length relation, parallel elastic element, serial elastic element, environment and initial conditions.
+Properties of the system defining: anthropometry, force-velocity relation, activation dynamics, force-length relation, parallel elastic element, serial elastic element, environment and initial conditions.

 OUTPUT

 Internal and external forces, velocities, and positions of the leg-press sledge and model muscle, resp., the geometrical ratio and muscle activation as a function of time

-Further details are given in the header of KneeExtElastic.m
+Explicit details are given in the header of KneeExtElastic.m

 This is an upgrade to the KneeExt simulation (https://github.com/haripen/KneeExt) which adds length dependencies, serial- and parallel elastic elements to the previous model consisting of activation dynamics, force-velocity relation and a geometrical relatrion.

 Subject specific values of anthropometry, muscle activation, and force-velocity relationship as well as external loads can be manipulated to understand the effect of geometrical relations, elasticities, length dependencies and muscle properties differing between individuals.

-The model was developed during and is described in my dissertation which is available an ResearchGate(1).
+The model was developed during and is described in my dissertation which can be downloaded from ResearchGate(1).

 The model is published in the following article: